iozsaygi/c-snake/README.md

 ## Changelog

-- Reworked the entire code base and fixed several bugs.
+- Stability update on June 06, 2025.
+Re-engineered the entire code base and fixed crucial gameplay bugs.

 - macOS-specific update on April 28, 2025.
 The entire game has been ported to macOS.
 Click [here](https://github.com/iozsaygi/c-snake/commit/f9edf915b0a537853065e19c1cd98fee2cf35cc1) to visit